 If you are concerned that your friend or loved one is methamphetamine user or is addicted to meth, there are a few common signs and symptoms to look for.
 Some of these common warning signs of meth use might include:

 - Major shifts in energy levels

-Note also some of the many common behavioral signs of meth addiction and of drug addiction in general:
+Note, also some of the many common behavioral signs of meth abuse and of drug addiction in general: